 Then, you my friend, are a poet, and don’t even know it!
 Perhaps your pen has bled many a times on paper but the poems are still lying buried in your personal diary or scribbled haphazardly behind your office work pad.
 Or maybe you have been more audacious and have a poetry manuscript raring to go but no traditional publisher is willing to invest in the fluttering heart that you carry in your hands.

-There is this fear and insecurity in the heart and mind of the budding poet, questions that trouble the writer: How do I kick-start my career as a poet?
+There is this fear and insecurity in the heart and mind of the budding poet, questions that trouble the writer: What shall i do to kick-start my career as a poet?
 Who will publish my poems?
 Does anyone still care about poetry?
 How will I publish my poems?

-Since its inception, poetry is dealing with stiff competition from other forms of writing (novels, short-stories, novellas, self-help books, biographies etc.).
-However, poetry has always attracted readers from all walks of life.
+Since its inception, poetry is dealing with stiff competition from other forms of writing s,(novel short-stories, novellas, self-help books, biographies etc.).
+Poetry has always attracted readers from all walks of life.
 Be it young or old, men or women, those who read in Hindi or English.
 Poetry does not differentiate.
 It’s a reflection on our life and the very state of our existence.
 There are and will always be an audience for poetry as long as there is life itself!
 Look at Kya Baat Hai, it’s going places.
 Here is what Chitra Banerjee Divakaruni has to say about writing a book of poems.

 • While a novel may take you years to perfect, poetry writing is more of a spontaneous act!
 You don’t need to quit your job.
 You don’t need to do a lot of research.
 You can do it anytime, anywhere, in whatever little time you can manage!